phillipsOG/OMDB/README.md

 # Open Movie Database (OMDB)
 <p>OMDB was made for searching movie titles for those who would want a quick summary of a movie or an expanded view with more detail i.e. extended movie summary with box office data.</p>

-<h1>How Do I Use It?</h1>
+<h1>How do I use it?</h1>
 <p>At the top of the header nav bar is a site-wide search box used to get movie data.</p>
 <ol>
-    <li>Simply type in the name of the movie you'd like information on</li>
+    <li>Simply type in the name of the movie you'd like information on.</li>
     <br>
         <ul><image src="https://i.imgur.com/KkMmV6H.png"></image></ul>
     <br>
-    <li>A view with all the potential results that match the queried title will be returned</li>
+    <li>A view with all the potential results that match the queried title will be returned.</li>
     <br>
         <ul><image src="https://i.imgur.com/LMb1wAl.png"></image></ul>
     <br>
-    <li>Click on a movie poster to load up a brief description that is shown inside the description panel to the right</li>
+    <li>Click on a movie poster to load up a brief description that is shown inside the description panel to the right.</li>
     <br>
         <ul><image src="https://i.imgur.com/DqznhtC.png"></image></ul>
     <br>
-    <li>Click on the movie poster inside the description panel to load a single page view with expanded information and box office data</li>
+    <li>Click on the movie poster inside the description panel to load a single page view with expanded information and box office data.</li>
     <br>
     <ul><image src="https://i.imgur.com/syRHuDq.png"></image></ul>
 </ol>